- 01. Why Do Seniors Struggle with Computer?

 - 08. Other Resources for Seniors wanting to Learn about IT

 - 09. Seniors Can Benefit From Computer Classes

 In the last five years, older age groups have increasingly started using the internet.
-However, with over 4 million over-65s in the UK having never used the internet, the majority of senior citizens lack the basic computer skills that are commonplace in the modern age.
+However, there are still some seniors in Canada having never used the internet, the majority of senior citizens lack the basic computer skills that are commonplace in the modern age.

 While mobility can be an issue in the real world, it’s almost non-existent on the web once you've learnt the internet basics.
 After you take a few computer classes and learn how to use a mouse and keyboard, you'll find that staying in contact with family members has never been so easy.
 You can even order your groceries online and have them all delivered to your home with just a few clicks of the mouse.
 Let’s not forget that there are also apps to keep your brain active.

 Some members of the older generation remain reluctant to take IT training and learn more about computers in general in part because they can’t really see the benefits immediately.
 Superprof now explains other reasons for seniors' reluctance to take on the keyboard has some advice for those who’d like to learn some computer basics in a fun and enjoyable way!